fxzjshm/simple-radio-telescope-backend/README.md

 # Simple radio telescope backend
-Everything working in progress...

-## About this project
-This is a simple backend of radio telescope.
+This is a simple backend of radio telescope, currently contains a online transient signal capturing pipeline.
 It reads raw "baseband"/"intermediate frequency" voltage data and should be capable of coherent dedispersion, radio frequency interference mitigation and single pulse signal detection in real-time, with spectrum waterfall shown in GUI.

+As the pipeline is composed of pipes, pipes of functions above can be reused for other purposes, or at least as a code reference for radio astronomy signal processing.

 <div align="center">